dailydrip/uhura/README.md

 Giving your user role the SUPERUSER attribute allows you to run Rails database manipulation commands and migrations, e.g., `bundle exec rake db:create`.
 The LOGIN attribute is also required.

-NOTE: See Troublshooting Guide to see how to install PostgrSQL client library if you chose not to install the Postgres database server in the server instance where you install Uhura.
+NOTE: See [Troubleshooting Guide](docs/troubleshooting.md) to see how to install PostgrSQL client library if you chose not to install the PostgreSQL database server in the server instance where you install Uhura.

 ## Environment Variables